tansu2/QMHomeworkWikia/README.md

 Note that all Selenium Java artifacts are **built with Java 6 (mandatory)**.
 Those _will work with any Java >= 6_.

 In order to use firefoxdriver, firefox browser is required to be installed.
+Support for Firefox is the latest release, the previous release, the latest ESR release and the previous ESR release.

+For example Selenium 2.40.0 (released on Feb 19, 2014) supports Firefox 27, 26, 24, 17

+Selenium with Firefox can be run on any platform that Firefox supports for those versions, that also allow users to install a custom Firefox extension.

+This project uses Firefox 27.0 as the browser

 Adding Chrome Driver to the project
 -----------------------------------